theopn/haunted-tiles/README.md

 | ![sway-sc](./assets/sway-sc.png)                                                 |
 | SwayFX with LDR Wallpaper                                                        |

-Collection of utilities and scripts for my Sway (Swayfx) and i3 environment in Fedora.
+Configuration & scripts for my Sway ~and i3~ environment.

 I had an ambitious plan of making this the next best Dracula-themed tiling window manager "distro" (hence the name of the repository), now it is just a minimal Sway/i3 config for my laptop running Fedora.